Payment Gateways

 The same holds true for latency levels.
 Our analysis highlights variability of transaction latency by gateways depending on the type of transaction.

-Need for Geographic Coverage Across Payment Gateways
+There's a Need For Geographic Coverage Across Payment Gateways

 Many businesses will have a significant market in their domestic currency and will have negotiated favorable arrangements with their payment gateway.
 They might then be concerned about giving that up in exchange for moving to a gateway that has broader international coverage.
 But that doesn't have to be a choice if you connect your application into multiple gateways.
 You can continue to transact in your preferred domestic provider and rely on another gateway for international transactions.

-Variation in Decline Rates Across Payment Gateways
+Decline Rates Vary Across Payment Gateways

 If we narrow our analysis to focus on one currency, we can see more clearly how decline rates across different gateways compare.
-Focusing on USD as that currency makes the most sense, as we have 85 gateways in our sample set that transact in US Dollars.
+Focusing on USD as that currency makes the most sense, as we have 106 gateways in our sample set that transact in US Dollars.
 This also helps eliminate the variability that might come from a gateway concentrating on currencies that may have a higher average decline rate.

-We found by assessing these 85 payment gateways that the variance of decline rates was very high.
 This validates the importance of not simply assessing your gateway vendor and its performance, but to have flexibility in your approach.
 That might mean flexibility in different markets to take advantage of relative success rates.
 And it might also mean flexibility to work with a different gateway provider if your existing provider is not successfully transacting at the level you expect.

-We also found that if a payment gateway performs well in, say Malaysia, that does not necessarily suggest that it will be a top performer in Chile.
+We also found that if a payment gateway performs well in Malaysia, that does not necessarily suggest that it will be a top performer in Chile.
 This variability of which is the top performing gateway in a particular market is a compelling reason to work with multiple gateways in order to maximize the volume of successful transactions across markets.

-Variation in Latency Rates Across Gateways
+Latency Rates Vary Across Payment Gateways

 The reasons for latencies can have many sources, and just like declined transactions, many of these reasons are external to the payment gateway.
 However, there are many lessons that jump out from a comparison that mitigate this concern.